dnl-trpp/SoProject/README.md

 `SET` and `GET` Packets need to address a specific slave while `SAMPLE` and `APPLY` packets should be sent in broadcast using TWI general call.

 Payload is used in `SET` packets and rapresents the pin configuration of slave's `PORTB`

+Last byte of data is a checksum, computed simply by adding type and payload togheter.Slave only processes command if the checksum is right.

 After sending a `GET` Packet another TWI request needs to be made as Master Receiver and a byte rapresenting the sampled `PORTA` is received.